polislizarralde/PythonMathematicalModeling/README.md

 # Mathematical Modeling Projects

-This repository contains various mathematical modeling projects using Python, with a focus on disease dynamics, population genetics, and ecosystem modeling.
+This repository contains various mathematical modeling projects using Python, with a focus on disease dynamics, geographical and economical aspects.
 Our featured project investigates the Plague in Scania using advanced mathematical models to uncover hidden patterns and trends.